cannlytics/cannlytics/cannlytics/metrc/readme.md

 ## Metrc Models

-The `cannlytics.metrc.models` contains common Metrc models.
+The `cannlytics.metrc.models` submodule contains common Metrc models.
 Certain models have methods for self-management.
 Using the methods of the models in tandem with the `Metrc` client allows for powerful management of your Metrc data.

 - `Category` - A class representing an item category.
     ```py